 If that doesn't float your boat, you can become a partner in a real estate investment group, which invests in companies that purchase and manage condos and apartments.
 Or you can buy shares in a real estate investment trust, or REIT.

-I’m exposed to them in my 401(k) via the Vanguard Real Estate Index Fund, which tracks the performance of some 80 REITs around the world.
+I’m exposed to them in my 401(k) via the Vanguard Real Estate Index Fund, which tracks the performance of REITs around the world.
 It’s been a low-cost, steady-eddy performer for years.

 5. Private Equity

 There are thousands of companies in the U.S. and around the world that don’t sell stock and strive to remain private.
 So how do they raise capital to grow?
 Enter the private-equity (PE) investor — namely wealthy individuals, endowments, and pension funds.

 PE investors form private-equity firms to invest directly into established companies with reliable revenue streams.
 They also target companies — some with once-profitable and notable histories — that are down in the dumps and in need of a management revamp.
 And PE investors aren’t passive.
 They often help shape and manage the company.